core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Upon receiving the informative response from the server, the client performs as described in {{ssec-client-side-informative}}, with the following additions.

-Once completed step 2, the client decrypts and verifies the rebuilt phantom registration request as defined in Section 8.2 of {{I-D.ietf-core-oscore-groupcomm}}, with the following differences.
+Once completed step 2, the client decrypts and verifies the rebuilt phantom registration request as defined in {{Section 8.2 of I-D.ietf-core-oscore-groupcomm}}, with the following differences.

 * The client MUST NOT perform any replay check.
-That is, the client skips step 3 in Section 8.2 of {{RFC8613}}.
+That is, the client skips step 3 in {{Section 8.2 of RFC8613}}.

 * If decryption and verification of the phantom registration request succeed:

    - The client MUST NOT update the Replay Window in the Recipient Context associated to the server.
-That is, the client skips the second bullet of step 6 in Section 8.2 of {{RFC8613}}.
+That is, the client skips the second bullet of step 6 in {{Section 8.2 of RFC8613}}.

    - The client MUST NOT take any further process as normally expected according to {{RFC7252}}.
-That is, the client skips step 8 in Section 8.2 of {{RFC8613}}.
+That is, the client skips step 8 in {{Section 8.2 of RFC8613}}.
 In particular, the client MUST NOT deliver the phantom registration request to the application, and MUST NOT take any action in the Token space of its unicast endpoint, where the informative response has been received.

    - The client stores the values of the 'kid', 'piv' and 'kid context' fields from the OSCORE option of the phantom registration request.

-* If decryption and verification of the phantom registration request fail, the client MAY try sending a new registration request to the server (see Section 3.1).
+* If decryption and verification of the phantom registration request fail, the client MAY try sending a new registration request to the server (see {{ssec-client-side-request}}).
 Otherwise, the client SHOULD explicitly withdraw from the group observation.

 * If the informative response includes the parameter 'last_notif', the client also decrypts and verifies the latest multicast notification rebuilt in step 4, just like it would for the multicast notifications transmitted as CoAP messages on the wire (see {{ssec-client-side-notifications-oscore}}).
 The client proceeds with step 5 if decryption and verification of the latest multicast notification succeed, or to step 6 otherwise.

 ### Notifications ### {#ssec-client-side-notifications-oscore}

-After having successfully processed the informative response as defined in {{ssec-client-side-informative-oscore}}, the client will decrypt and verify every multicast notification for the target resource as defined in Section 8.4 of {{I-D.ietf-core-oscore-groupcomm}}, with the following difference.
+After having successfully processed the informative response as defined in {{ssec-client-side-informative-oscore}}, the client will decrypt and verify every multicast notification for the target resource as defined in {{Section 8.4 of I-D.ietf-core-oscore-groupcomm}}, with the following difference.

-The client MUST set the two 'external_aad' defined in Sections 4.3.1 and 4.3.2 of {{I-D.ietf-core-oscore-groupcomm}} as follows.
+The client MUST set the two 'external_aad' defined in {{Sections 4.3.1 and 4.3.2 of I-D.ietf-core-oscore-groupcomm}} as follows.
 The particular way to achieve this is implementation specific.

 * 'request_kid' takes the value of the 'kid' field from the OSCORE option of the phantom registration request (see {{ssec-client-side-informative-oscore}}).